Distance and online learning

 Middle years students including urban students that require alternative pathways are also catered for.

-Go to the Katherine School of the Air website for further information.
+For more information go to the Katherine School of the Air website.

 The Northern Territory School of Distance Education